crypticsaiyan/DigitRush/README.md

 - **Cross-Platform**: Consistent experience across all devices and screen sizes
 - **Accessibility**: High contrast colors, clear fonts, and keyboard navigation support

-### Pro Tips for Lightning Success
+### Pro Tips for 60-Second Success
-- **Master Basic Mathematical Facts**: Memorize addition/subtraction to 20 and multiplication tables until they become completely automatic
+- **Master Basic Mathematical Facts**: Memorize addition/subtraction to 20 and multiplication tables for faster calculation
-- **Use Keyboard Shortcuts**: Press **Enter** to submit answers instantly - every millisecond counts in the 1-second challenge
+- **Use Keyboard Shortcuts**: Press **Enter** to submit answers instantly - it's faster than clicking the button
-- **Embrace the Extreme Pressure**: Accept that 1 second seems impossible - focus on building mathematical reflexes over time through practice
+- **Find Your Rhythm**: Develop a steady pace that balances speed with accuracy for maximum score
-- **Develop Pattern Recognition**: Train your brain to recognize common number combinations and calculation patterns instantly
+- **Develop Pattern Recognition**: Train your brain to recognize common number combinations and calculation shortcuts
-- **Build Number Sense**: Practice until calculations become automatic and unconscious rather than deliberate thinking
+- **Build Mental Math Skills**: Practice mental calculation techniques to solve problems faster
-- **Leverage Auto-Focus**: The input field automatically focuses and selects - be ready to type the instant you see the problem
+- **Leverage Auto-Focus**: The input field automatically focuses and selects - be ready to type immediately
-- **Prioritize Accuracy Over Speed**: In 1 second, you might only solve 1-2 problems - make every answer count
+- **Balance Speed and Accuracy**: Don't rush so much that you make careless mistakes, but don't hesitate too long
-- **Practice Consistently**: Regular practice sessions build the mathematical automation and muscle memory needed for success
+- **Practice Consistently**: Regular play builds mathematical fluency and familiarity with the interface
-- **Stay Relaxed Under Pressure**: Tension slows reflexes - stay loose and let your mathematical training take over
+- **Stay Calm Under Pressure**: Maintain focus and composure as the timer counts down
-- **Build Skills Gradually**: Start with mental math practice in longer sessions, then work down to lightning-speed challenges
+- **Learn from Mistakes**: Pay attention to the correct answers when you get problems wrong

 ## Development